Rating

 West facade

-The castle was remodeled again in the mid 17th century, with the reconstruction of the north wing after a Baroque design by Nicodemus Tessin the Younger.
+The castle was remodeled again in the mid-seventeenth century, with the reconstruction of the north wing to a Baroque design by Nicodemus Tessin the Younger.
 This wing was the only part standing after a fire in 1697 reduced much of the castle to rubble.

 The Present Palace

-Soon after the destruction of the Tre Kronor Castle, Nicodemus Tessin the Younger started drawing up plans for the new palace, and that same year the restoration of the north wing started while the ruins of the castle were cleared.
+Soon after the destruction of the Tre Kronor Castle, Nicodemus Tessin the Younger started drawing up plans for a new palace, and that same year the restoration of the north wing started while the rubble of the burnt down castle was cleared.

 Inner courtyard